-Ephesians 2 verses 8-9 says, “for by grace are you saved, through faith; and that not of yourselves; it is the gift of God: not of works, lest any man should boast“.
+Ephesians 2:8-9 says, “for by grace are you saved, through faith; and that not of yourselves; it is the gift of God: not of works, lest any man should boast“.

-God’s desire for each one of us, after we have become Christians is that He will “transform us into the image of His Son” (Romans 8 verse 29 and 2 Corinthians 3 verse 18).
-This transformation cannot happen in a vacuum, as God transforms us on the inside, our outward lives will begin to show it.
-James 2 gives us some insight into this as James writes to those who claim that they have faith, but it seems there is no real evidence for their faith, so in summary of his long answer he says “I will show you my faith by my works….
-Faith apart from works is dead.“
+God’s desire for each one of us, after we have become Christians, is that He will “transform us into the image of His Son” (Romans 8:29 and 2 Corinthians 3:18).
+This transformation cannot happen in a vacuum.
+As God transforms us on the inside, our outward lives will begin to show it.
+James 2 gives us some insight into this as James writes to those who claim that they have faith, but it seems there is no real evidence for their faith.
+In summary of his long answer he says “I will show you my faith by my works….
+Faith apart from works is dead.”
+(James 2:18,26).

-The good deeds that a Christian does, he does because Christ is working in him and they are a witness to everyone around us – “they will see your good works and glorify your father which is in heaven” (Matthew 5 verse 16).
-The good deeds that people from other faiths do is very often done in the hope that they will make merit, and somehow be able to get to heaven by all the good things they have done.
+The good deeds that a Christian does, he does because Christ is working in him and they are a witness to everyone around us – “they will see your good works and glorify your father which is in heaven” (Matthew 5:16).
+The good deeds that people from other faiths do, is very often done in the hope that they will make merit, and somehow be able to get to heaven by all the good things they have done.

-So it is plain that good deeds, and good work is important for a Christian to do, not to gain God’s favour, or from man’s own effort, but as an outward sign of the work that Christ has done in our lives and is changing us to be more and more like Christ, and it is done in the power of the Holy Spirit.
+So it is plain that good deeds, and good work, is important for a Christian to do, not to gain God’s favor, or from man’s own effort, but as an outward sign of the work that Christ has done in our lives.
+He is changing us to be more and more like Christ, and this is done in the power of the Holy Spirit.